8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 8 Symptoms of MS Relapse: How To Know if You’re Having a Flare

 Many people with multiple sclerosis (MS) experience periods of new or worsening symptoms.
 These episodes are known as flare-ups, relapses, or exacerbations.
-About 4 out of 5 people with MS are initially diagnosed with relapsing types of MS (including relapsing-remitting MS, or RRMS), which can all involve flares.
+Most people with MS are diagnosed with relapsing types of MS (including relapsing-remitting MS, or RRMS), which can all involve flares.

 Read more about how long MS relapses last.